davidakennedy/davidakennedy.com/_src/blog/2016-08-25-what-is-react/index.md

 > <cite>Remy Sharp</cite>
 > In [What is React](https://remysharp.com/2016/08/15/what-is-react)?

 I really like this thinking.
-Frameworks and techniques on the Web are ephemeral, so the _what_ doesn't matter as much as _how_ or _why_.
+Frameworks and techniques on the web are ephemeral, so the _what_ doesn't matter as much as _how_ or _why_.